codeonlyjs/website/content/guide/templateHtmlElements.md

 ## Tag Name

-An HTML element is declared in a template by specifying the tag name as a string for the `type` property of the node:
+An HTML element is declared by specifying its tag name as the `type` property of the node:

 ```js
 {